otmhi/offpolicy_ls/README.md

     python policy_learning.py

 ## Citing this work
-If you use this code, please cite our work
+If you use this code, please cite our work (This will be updated once the proceedings are out)

     @misc{sakhi2024logarithmicsmoothingpessimisticoffpolicy,
       title={Logarithmic Smoothing for Pessimistic Off-Policy Evaluation, Selection and Learning},